ocurrent/ocaml-multicore-ci/README.md

 [![OCaml-Multicore-CI Build Status](https://img.shields.io/endpoint?url=https%3A%2F%2Fci.ocamllabs.io%2Fbadge%2Focurrent%2Focaml-multicore-ci%2Fmaster&logo=ocaml)](https://ci.ocamllabs.io/github/ocurrent/ocaml-multicore-ci)

-This is an [OCurrent][] pipeline that provides CI for OCaml projects hosted on GitHub.
+This is an [OCurrent][] pipeline that provides CI for OCaml projects hosted on GitHub, using multicore variants of the OCaml compiler.

+This is currently a fork of [ocaml-ci][].
+We expect to merge features into ocaml-ci or OCurrent over time, so that this repo becomes thinner.
+Refer to ocaml-ci and OCurrent documentation for general architecture and design decisions.

 The pipeline is defined in [pipeline.ml][].
 It: